Distimake dissectus (Alamo Vine)

 Origin: South America

-USDA Plant Hardiness MapVine or creeper plantSemi-shadeFull sunModerate waterRegular waterOrnamental foliageWhite, off-white flowersSubtropical or temperate zone plant.
+USDA Plant Hardiness MapVine or creeper plantSemi-shadeFull sunModerate waterRegular waterOrnamental foliageWhite, off-white flowersSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 Alamo Vine is an unusual white perennial Morning Glory that opens around noon and then closes before sunset.
 Leaves are feathery that makes it an attractive ornamental vine, with fine texture and fast but compact growing habit, great for containers or trellises.
 Seeds germinate readily.